 - Skin tags around the catheter start to bleed or make it harder to change your catheter.

-- Your pee looks cloudy, which could mean you have bladder stones.
+- Your pee looks cloudy, which could mean you have a urinary tract infection.

 - Your urine smells, or it turns anything other than a light, yellow color.